 Use Pipefy to improve work performance

-Pipefy is a low-code automation platform that makes building and automating standardized processes easy.
-Low-code automation enhances agility for business users without sacrificing IT’s need for security.
+Pipefy is a no-code process automation solution that makes building and automating standardized and centralized processes easy.
+No-code automation enhances agility for business users without sacrificing IT’s need for security — improving end-to-end process management and work performance for all departments.